Overview

 Public engagement

-Project staff taking feedback from residents at an open house
+Project staff taking feedback from residents at an open house on January 20, 2024.

 The Transportation Authority is working closely with Treasure Island residents, businesses, community organizations, housing providers, island developers, and the Treasure Island Development Authority on the transportation program.